Ayr (clan): Ayr Ugaasate

 Once all the births were complete, both wives claimed that their firstborn was the eldest.
 Abti-Idig gathered his family and declared his will, stating that he did not believe he would have more children.
 He proclaimed Warwaaq as his eldest son, ensuring that he retained the title of firstborn.
 He then decreed that his second son, Dhowrakace, would have descendants who would lead all of the Ayr clan, as his mother possessed royal qualities.
-The rightful ruler among Dhowrakace’s progeny, he said, would be recognised by a prominent birthmark or bright mark on his arm or neck.Despite this destined path, Ugaas Caalin Caroole initially faced resistance from some Ayr sub-clans, notably the Yabadhaale, who at the time were equal in size, strength, and influence to the Mucle (Towleyne), and the Habar Aji, who claimed eldest status.
-Ugaas Caalin’s authority eventually took root, initially governing primarily the Dhowrakace section of the Ayr.
+The rightful ruler among Dhowrakace’s progeny, he said, would be recognised by a prominent birthmark or bright mark on his arm or neck.